dseguy/changedBehavior/behavior/OptionalParameterLast.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  foo(): Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter in /codes/OptionalParameterLast.php on line 3
+   PHP Deprecated:  foo(): Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter

-   Deprecated: foo(): Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter in /codes/OptionalParameterLast.php on line 3
+   Deprecated: foo(): Optional parameter $a declared before required parameter $b is implicitly treated as a required parameter
    1 2